sk97045/booknotes/system-design/system-design-interview/chapter05 - Design a Rate Limiter/README.md

  * When a request comes in, remove outdated timestamps.
  * Add timestamp of the new request in the log.
  * If the log size is same or lower than threshold, request is allowed, otherwise, it is rejected.
+ * Could be implemented using **LinkedList**, elements are removed from HEAD and inserted at TAIL.

 Note that the 3rd request in this example is rejected, but timestamp is still recorded in the log:
 ![sliding-window-log-algo](images/sliding-window-log-algo.png)